ergunsh/zeplin-to-code/ZEPLIN.md

 ## The connection of this project with Zeplin
 ### Zeplin as a platform
 Since the platform shows the designs in a helpful manner.
-We will be able to inspect screen and data structures visually with the help of Zeplin.
+We will be able to inspect screen's data structures visually with the help of Zeplin.

 ### Zeplin as a data source
 Zeplin generates data from Sketch, Photoshop drawings automatically and we will be able to use that data to represent a drawing.